-- Personal Care Services (PCS)- Support services provided to a person eligible for THSteps-CCP services who requires assistance with ADLs or IADLs due to physical, cognitive, or behavioral limitations related to his or her disability or chronic health conditions. - Private Duty Nursing (PDN) Services that are provided in a individuals home and are beyond what a certified home health agency can provide. - Respite Care Respite means having someone else look after your loved one while caregiver takes a break.
+- Personal Care Services (PCS)- Support services provided to a person eligible for THSteps-CCP services who requires assistance with ADLs or IADLs due to physical, cognitive, or behavioral limitations related to his or her disability or chronic health conditions. - Private Duty Nursing (PDN)- Services that are provided in a individuals home and are beyond what a certified home health agency can provide.

+- Respite Care- Respite means having someone else look after your loved one while caregiver takes a break.
 Respite takes place either in the home or of a family or friend or at a location in the community.
 Texas Children's Health Plan will be responsible for STAR Kids MDCP Members only. - Supported Employment- A program offered to individuals who are interested in obtaining and maintaining employment in the community.
 Supported employment is based on the principal that everyone can and has the right to work.
 Jobs are sought based on the individual's interest, preferences and abilities.
 The program provides a variety of services such as job coaching, transportation and on-going support.
 Texas Children's Health Plan will be responsible for STAR Kids MDCP Members only. - Transition Assistance Services (TAS)- Helps people who reside in a nursing facility and who are Medicaid -eligible to set up a household in the community if the person will be enrolling in one of the following Medicaid waiver programs upon discharge from the nursing facility.
-Texas Children's Health Plan will be responsible for MDCP Members only. - Attention Deficit Hyperactivity Disorder (ADHD)- Texas Children's Health Plan will contact all newly prescribed ADHD members and mail ADHD information packet post initial fill.
+Texas Children's Health Plan will be responsible for MDCP Members only. - Prescribed Pediatric Extended Care Centers and Private Duty Nursing- A client has a choice of Private Duty Nursing (PDN), Prescribed Pediatric Extended Care Center (PPECC), or a combination of both PDN and PPECC for ongoing skilled nursing.
+PDN and PPECC are considered equivalent services, and must be coordinated to prevent duplication.
+A client may receive both in the same day, but not simultaneously (e.g., PDN may be provided before or after PPECC services are provided.)
+The combined total hours between PDN and PPECC services are not anticipated to increase unless there is a change in the client's medical condition or the authorized hours are not commensurate with the client's medical needs.
+In accordance with I Tex.
+Admin.
+Code § 363.209(c) (3), PPECC services are intended to be a one-toone replacement of PDN hours unless additional hours are medically necessary. - Attention Deficit Hyperactivity Disorder (ADHD)-Texas Children's Health Plan will contact all newly prescribed ADHD members and mail ADHD information packet post initial fill.
 Contact ADHD members after 4 consecutive refills and remind them they need to follow up with their prescribing MD again before the end of the 180th day post first fill.
 Reimbursement for these services will be determined according to the Provider Agreement.